siam9192/WeddingCrafter/README.md

 C: 3
 D: 4

-*answer:The questions answer is C.First count value is = 0.By running the forEach loop on the num variable which is an array  it will add 1 every time with count value depending on the array length.
+*answer:The questions answer is C.

+*explanation: First count value is = 0.By running the forEach loop on the num variable which is an array  it will add 1 every time with count value depending on the array length.
 After completing for each loop the value of count comes to 3.